jennifert/jekyll-site/_posts/2014-07-16-Using-DoubleTwist-iTunes-and-Android.markdown

 #### Set up desktop App

-Once installed, open the DoubleTwsit application.
+Once installed, open the DoubleTwist application.
 Choose your iTunes folder, the.
 Let it do its thing.
 A few times I had to close then reset program on desktop to see all playlists and files after editing in iTunes.

 Now select your device, choose your settings and sync.
 Be sure to note and fix any issues.
 These are usually being your file is locked by apple.